ALLENTOWN AND LEHIGH VALLEY'S FROZEN PIPE REPAIR EXPERTS

 If you have a problem such as a frozen or burst pipe near Allentown, PA, Schuler Service is the place to turn.
-We have been providing exceptional quality and professionalism to our customers in the Lehigh County area for nearly 100 years, and our team of expert plumbers are ready to help you next!
+We have been providing exceptional quality and professionalism to our customers in the Lehigh County area for over 100 years, and our team of expert plumbers are ready to help you next!

 Whether you’re in Allentown, Bethlehem, Easton, or anywhere else in our service area, our 24-hour emergency plumbing services are just the thing you need to help you through the headache of a frozen or burst pipe.
 Plumbing problems don’t save themselves for the weekdays, so we make a point to be available on nights, weekends and holidays so that whenever you need our help, we’re ready to go.
 We can get your pipes back in top shape whenever the need arises.